 A short survey about little corellas that has helped us to plan the rest of the project.
 It included questions about people’s experiences with little corellas in order to identify people and places to involve in subsequent phases of the project.
 Around 1,300 people provided information through the survey.

-We have run workshops with people affected by, or concerned about, little corellas.
-At the workshops we have explored what causes problem locations.
+We ran workshops with people affected by, or concerned about, little corellas.
+At the workshops we explored what causes problem locations.
 We have used purpose-built software that has allowed participants to share their ideas and concerns.
 Workshops were held during December 2015 and January 2016 in Gawler (x2), Hawker, Mt Barker (x2), Onkaparinga, Quorn, Strathalbyn, and Milang.
 You can view and download the community models we have created (click here).
 There are also instructions on how you can edit the models.

 - Data collection: